mikicz/django-aggregation-talk/slides.md

 - The values returned are dictionaries, not objects
 - Foreign keys are primary-keys only
 - Displaying needs to be fairly manual

 <v-clicks>

 - Reusing the aggregation is tricky
+- It can be slow

 </v-clicks>